Clinehens Organic Farm

 The Clinehens’ Organic Farm is where all the corn that’s used in our fresh masa, tortillas, tortilla chips, and crackers is grown.
 Chris was the first farmer to take an interest in what we were doing, and after he tasted some of the black beans we had grown out in market test plots in 2009, he decided to "give them a try," and, and in three years, went from a seven acre experiment to more than 60 acres.
 The father of two, Chris is a third generation farmer, who started transitioning his 250 acre farm in 1994.
-Today, Chris, his daughter Ginger, and his Dad, Gerald, run the farm.
-And, in the off-season, Chris is likely to be demoing our chips at stores near his farm.
-He'll also be visiting Athens County for his and his wife Kim's birthday week every March, when we all celebrate at their favorite restaurant, Casa Nueva, the worker owned restaurant that sets the bar for local and the first to serve our beans, chips, and tortillas.
+Today, Chris, his daughter Ginger grow for Shagbark.
+And, in the off-season, Chris is likely to be demoing our chips at stores near his farm, joining us at the OEFFA conference in Dayton, and visiting Athens County to celebrate his and Kim's birthdays at their favorite restaurant, Casa Nueva, the worker owned restaurant that sets the bar for local and the first to serve our beans, chips, and tortillas.

 Tom and Mary Klein & Sons Organic Farm

 Tom and Mary make the distinction that organic farming is a cause.
 And that’s why they are among a few farmers out there who are devoted to growing landrace (heirloom) crops, like Wapsie Valley Corn, which we grind into our Grits, Polenta, and Corn Meal; the Red Fife Wheat ground into our Flour and Cereal, as well as Einkorn, Spelt, and Emmer.
 The Klein family has been growing grains and beans on their family farm for 20+ years.
 Both served in the Peace Corps in Malaysia.
 They have three adult children.